 Where to start?
 It’s quite simple really, the first thing you need to do is understand the threat.
 You need to acknowledge that there are too many motives out there waiting for you.
 Begin with asking yourself with what motivates someone to attack your business?
 Is it the information you possess, could it be beneficial to competitors or is it just very valuable?
 As a business owner or an executive you are already a target due to your position, there is a specific term for targeting executives, instead of spear phishing, it is termed ‘whaling’.
 Once the threat has been understood you can move onto the next step.

 1# Your employees

-Simply start by educating your end users, this can be done with a security awareness training program, that has bite-size modules these will keep your employees more engaged as well as maintaining the information better.
+Begin with educating your end users.
+This can be done with a security awareness training program, that has bite-size modules these will keep your employees more engaged as well as maintaining the information better.
 Another great way to educate your employee is to phish them again, run a simulated phishing campaign, it allows you to test your employees as well as gaining an insight into which employees fell for the phishing attack.
 You can run more than one phishing campaign to keep track if your employees are making progress in spotting a phishing email.

 Make sure you keep your security software up to date, the updates contain important changes to improve performance as well as the security and stability of applications on your device.
 As well as updating, backups are a must.
-Data is the most important of your device, it can be corrupted, backups help to protect and restore your data when something goes wrong.
-Email spam filters are also very effective at removing the general phishing attacks from your inbox there so simple to set up and free.
+Data is the most important thing on your device, and backups help to protect and restore your data if something goes wrong.
+Email spam filters are also very effective at removing the general phishing attacks from your inbox.

-Implementing all of these steps into your business will build a ‘security firewall’ your company needs to prevent being a victim of a phishing attack.
+Implementing all of these steps into your business will build the ‘security firewall’ your company needs to prevent being a victim of a phishing attack.